Momentum-space resummation for transverse observables and the Higgs $p_\perp$ at N$^3$LL+NNLO: Derivation of the master formula

 where $\hat{P}_{f(a)f(b)}$ are the regularised splitting functions (see Appendix~\ref{app:radiator}).
 We stress that, within the simplifying assumption made above on flavour-conserving real-emission kernels, no splitting functions involving a real quark emission are included, therefore the matrix ${\bf \Gamma}$ is diagonal.
 Within this assumption, the path ordering in Eq.~\eqref{eq:DGLAP} can be lifted.

 With this notation, the hadronic cumulative cross section, differential with respect to the Born phase space $\Phi_B$, can be written as

 where the sum runs over all possible Born configurations and we employed a double inverse Mellin transform.
-The contours ${\cal C}_1$ and ${\cal C}_2$ are understood to lie along the imaginary axis to the right of all singularities of the integrand. \\
+The contours ${\cal C}_1$ and ${\cal C}_2$ are understood to lie along the imaginary axis to the right of all singularities of the integrand.
+In Eq.~\eqref{eq:hadxs}, and from now on, we define the notation

+where $\Omega_B$ denotes any set of internal phase-space variables used to parametrise the colour-singlet system.
+The right-hand side differs from the squared amplitude $|M_B|_{c_1c_2}^2$ simply by a jacobian factor.\\

 The matrix $\hat{\bf \Sigma}$ encodes the effect of the all-order radiation that evolves the partonic cross section and the corresponding parton densities.
 To write down an all-order expression for $\hat{\bf \Sigma}$ for the observables~\eqref{eq:inclusive}, we need to iterate the single-emission probability derived in the previous section.
 Given that the phase space of the $R'$ contributions and the exclusive DGLAP evolution steps are completely disentangled in the resolved real radiation, this operation can be performed straightforwardly in Mellin space, yielding